outdreamer/build-a-cure/docs/tasks/poc.md

   workflow = {
     'definition': 'break problem into sub-problems, find sub-solutions, merge sub-solutions to create solutions', 'insights': [
-      'problems can be framed as various structures, like a lack of structure (missing info, too much variation (variables that should be constants, differences that should be similarities)), or too much structure (limits, barriers)', 'core problem structures include limits, barriers, info gaps, differences' 'solutions can be framed as the opposite of the problem structure', 'core solution structures include functions like empower, reduce, fill, similarize/connect' 'problems can be formatted by applying any core problem structures', 'when formatted using the difference core problem structure, differences between origin/target cause the problem', 'if differences between origin/target cause the problem, the solution is a standard applied to input/output (creating a similarity), so the created similarity can be used to connect them'
+      'problems can be formatted as various structures, like imbalances such as 1, a lack of structure (missing info, too much variation (variables that should be constants, differences that should be similarities)), or 2, too much structure (limits, barriers)', 'core problem structures include limit, barrier, info gap, difference, distance' 'solutions can be formatted as the opposite of the problem structure', 'core solution structures include functions like empower, reduce, fill, similarize, connect' 'problems can be formatted by applying any core problem structures', 'when formatted using the difference core problem structure, differences between origin/target cause the problem', 'if differences between origin/target cause the problem, the solution is a standard applied to input/output (creating a similarity), so the created similarity can be used to connect them'